Salary scales and allowances

 NJC scales above point 49

 Official NJC scales only go up to point 49.
 London councils negotiate scales above that but these are advisory not official.
-The figures for 2007/08 can be downloaded from the London Voluntary Services Council website.
+They are usually published on the London Voluntary Services Council website (when available).
 Alternatively you could contact your local council and align your organisation to their practice above point 49.

 Subsistence, meals and accommodation